students working in the school of architecture undergraduate studio

 The Honours Bachelor of Architectural Studies degree provides the foundation of skills, knowledge, judgement and practical experience required for subsequent professional studies in architecture.

-Though the Academic Program is pre-professional, it is fully dedicated to imparting to students the culture and practice of design.
+Our pre-professional Academic Program is fully dedicated to imparting to students the culture and practice of design.
 Design is a synthetic activity.
 To do it well and serve the needs of the individual and society requires an extremely broad education.
 Students acquire an understanding of the workings of society and culture, of the principles of physics, of materials and techniques of construction, of the human interaction with the natural and built environment, of historical process, of critical thought and of the diverse forms of creative expression.
 Co-operative Education is one of the keystones of the Architecture program at the University of Waterloo.
 Beginning in second year, students alternate 4-month school terms with 4-month paid co-op terms working for architects and designers.
 The School of Architecture is located in a beautifully restored historic building in the city of Cambridge, about 30 km (45 minutes or so by car) from Waterloo's main campus.

 Contact the Undergraduate Program Coordinator for inquiries regarding Bachelor of Architectural Studies (BAS) admissions, courses and consultation.